Cortana (Halo): Character design

 For Halo 5, Cortana's appearance changes significantly.
 Describing her previous appearance as soft and "deceptively vulnerable", 343 Industries took the story opportunity provided to change her look to reflect her new role as self-declared ruler of the galaxy.
 "In the first draft of the ending she was going to wear a flowing gown, have long hair, etc. She'd be very regal, very “powerful high queen."
 Very obviously different than she was," writer Brian Reed recalled.
 Her final design incorporated elements of the Spartans and Forerunners on top of her previous look, including a Forerunner glyph.
 "Having her wear [the Mantle] was a nice way of having her own it too, from a symbolic standpoint," Reed said.
 The character was modeled and animated using motion capture and talent at 343 Industries and Axis Animation.
 343 Industries intended the character's normal role in gameplay to be filled by Blue Team.

-In Halo Infinite, Cortana initially has her appearance from Halo 5.
-However, at the end of the game, Cortana regains her original look, representing her change back into her old self.

-Cortana's design, particularly her human-like appearance, was met with controversy after the TV series' trailer was released.
-Kiki Wolfkill explained that the decision was influenced by technology, as the team prefers to use the most up-to-date tools to make thoughtful design decisions, as they have done throughout the series' decades-long history.
-She further said "A lot of the design changes as we progress[ed] through the game generations was because we had access to better graphics, technology, more pixels, and more effects.
-And so it's always been about adapting Cortana to the environment."